helloprash/C-Basics/whiteboard/23-Oct-2017/gpio.md

 gpio.addr  +  0 mean the GPSEL register for GPIO 0 to 9

 The user manual says at the address, gpio.addr + 7 (that is gpio.addr + 7x 8 bytes away) there is a  32 bit memory location
-which can be used to set the values of the 26 GPIP pins on Rpi each of these 26pin are mapped to bit in the above memory location.
+which can be used to set the values of the 26 GPIP pins on Rpi each of these 26 pins are mapped to bit in the above memory location.
+Hence by setting the bits of this memory location we can set the logic values of the pins

+To set GPIO PIN 5 we say
+   *(gpio.addr+7) = 1 << 5